senserf/picos/Apps/TESTS/CHRONOS/RFTEST/README.txt

 Sensor value reports:

-	MO: DDDD EEEE, PR: PPPP QQQQ TTTT
+	MO: D E, PR: P T

-All values: DDDD, EEEE, PPPP, QQQQ, TTTT are hex numbers:
+All values: D, E, P, T are unsigned decimals, P is long (i.e., a lword).

-	DDDD   is the timestamp of the last movement event as the number of seconds ago
+	D  is the timestamp of the last movement event as the number of seconds ago

-	EEEE   is the number of movement events observed since last time the sensor was read (note that DDDD is zero if EEEE is zero)
+	E  is the number of movement events observed since last time the sensor was read (note that D is zero if E is zero)

-	PPPP   is the more significant part of the pressure readout

-	QQQQ   is the less significant part of the pressure readout; the actual pressure in Pascals is equal to the combined number divided by 4
+	P  is the pressure readout; the actual pressure in Pascals is equal to P divided by 4

-	TTTT   is the temperature; the value in degrees Celsius is equal to that number divided by 20
+	T  is the temperature; the value in degrees Celsius is equal to T divided by 20